dart-lang/build/docs/builder_author_faq.md

 Use `build_to: source` when:
-- The generated code _does not_ depend on details outside of the containing package that might change with a different version of it's dependencies.
+- The generated code _does not_ depend on details outside of the containing package that might change with a different version of its dependencies.
 Any details from the _generating_ package, or any other dependency used by the generated code must not change without a major version bump.
 - The generated code should be `pub publish`ed with the package and used by